 Knowledge and Learning in Professions

-This subject will explore meta-frameworks for learning in all professions by distinguishing between different forms of knowledge, the relationships these have to practice across a broad array of fields, and the implications this has for learning.
+This subject provides insights into professional knowledge, learning and expertise that will enhance students’ development in their chosen professions.
+The subject explores meta-frameworks for learning in all professions by distinguishing between different forms of knowledge, the relationships these have to practice across a broad array of fields, and the implications this has for learning.
 The focus is on the structures of knowledge and the way knowledge is produced in professions generally, rather than the content of knowledge in specific professions.
-It asks students to consider whether learning in academic disciplines and professions is the same, or whether differences in the structures of knowledge and the nature of practice require different approaches to learning.
-It distinguishes between professions that have emerged in the ...
+It asks students to consider whether learning in academic disciplines and professions is the same, or whether differences in the structur...

 Detailed Information EDUC30071